meejahnsnutshell/AWS_ML_Crypto/README.md

 **Required Parameters:**
 Type, fsym, tsym, and e are the minimum parameters that should be included for all API calls.
-* Ex of a URL call
+* Ex of a URI call
 ```
 .../histo/data?type=histohour&fsym=BTC&tsym=USD&limit=10&aggregate=1&e=CCCAGG
 ```